Rapptz/discord.py/docs/api.rst

         :type: :class:`Asset`

+    .. attribute:: app_command_permissions

+        A list of application command permission tuples that represents a target and a :class:`bool` for said target.

+        The first element is the object being targeted, which can either be a :class:`Member`, :class:`abc.GuildChannel`,
+        :class:`~discord.app_commands.AllChannels`, or :class:`Role`.
+        :type: List[Tuple[target, :class:`bool`]]

 .. this is currently missing the following keys: reason and application_id I'm not sure how to about porting these